SCAGspm/spm_dm_documentation_update/index.rst

 .. |folder_icon| image:: images/folder.png

 Click on the file folder icon |folder_icon| to open the UrbanFootprint Manager, where the user can manage and clone scenarios.
+A new scenario can be created and given a name, year, and description.

 Explore Pane
 ============